FESTIVE DELIVERY – Due to possible courier delays, delivery times may be a little longer during this busy festive period.

 What happens?

 • This depends on the type of scan you are going for.
 An external ultrasound scan of your ovaries and reproductive organs would be exactly like ones which are used to examine a pregnant lady.
-Some gel will be rubbed on your lower stomach and the probe scans the area.
-If you are going for a transvaginal ultrasound, then a very small probe will be inserted into your vagina to scan.
+You will be required to have a full bladder and some gel will be rubbed on your lower stomach and the probe scans the area.
+If you are having a transvaginal ultrasound, then you will need an empty bladder and a very small probe will be inserted into your vagina to perform the scan.
 Ultrasound scans can be enhanced with a kind of contrast media using a technique called HyCoSy.
-This makes visualisation of the anatomy of the reproductive tract easier and clearer.
+This allows for better visualisation of the anatomy of the reproductive tract and can check that the fallopian tubes are not blocked.

 What are they testing for?

 • Your doctor will be checking your reproductive organs and looking for any potential issues.
-This includes cysts, endometriosis or damage to your fallopian tubes.
+This includes cysts, endometriosis, fibroids or possible damage to your fallopian tubes.
 Transvaginal ultrasound scans are usually more focused on your ovaries and fallopian tubes, testing to see if you have a blockage or anomalies.

 Male tests: